frossano/frossano.github.io/index.md

 |*email*|fabrizia.rossano@gmail.com|

 ## Summary
-My current role is Product Manager for Craneware, an healthcare software company based in Edinburgh.
-The teams I work with are focused on developing and maintaning the backend infrastucture of the cloud platform and delivering new tools to enable the growth of the entire product suite.
+My current role is Platform Product Manager for Craneware, an healthcare software company based in Edinburgh, reporting directly to the VP of Product.
+The teams I work with are focused on developing and maintaning the company platform and delivering new tools to enable the growth of the entire product suite.

 Previously, I worked in different healthcare companies, across different European countries, helping customers achieve their targets and working with them side by side.